-Push Partner Registry (PPR)
+Push Partner Registry

 Large employers - Private and public organizations with large numbers of staff on centrally located campuses.

-Vulnerable population service providers - Organizations which help people who cannot attend (such as residents of long term care facilities or prison inmates) or are unlikely to attend (the homeless population) public health medication distribution sites.
+Disabilities, Access and functional needs service providers - Organizations which help people who cannot attend (such as residents of long term care facilities or prison inmates) or are unlikely to attend (the homeless population) public health medication distribution sites.
 Serves employees and their families plus clients in their care.

 Planned responders - Organizations with a written or implied role in emergency plans (includes first responders and critical infrastructure agencies).

-3. Ready to enroll?
+4. Ready to enroll?
 Super!
 Here's the Enrollment Form.

 Tools for Push Partners: